fajri-yanti/LetterBox-Popular-Review/README.md

 # Letterboxd Review Scraper

 A Python script to scrape popular movie reviews from Letterboxd.com.
-This tool extracts review data including reviewer names, movie titles, ratings, review content, and like counts, then saves them to a CSV file.
+This tool extracts review data including reviewer names, movie titles, ratings, review content, and like counts, then saves them to a CSV file and store to BigQuery.

 ## Features